Lucaskrell/go_revshell/README.md

 ![Go-RevShell-Banner](img/Go-RevShell-Banner.jpeg)

-Go-RevShell - README HAS TO BE REWORKED BEFORE GOING OPEN SOURCE
+Go-RevShell
 =======

-Pure standard Golang implementation of a reverse-shell generator and a tcp listener.
-PTY RevShell not ready.
+Pure standard Golang implementation of a reverse-shell generator and a netcat like tcp listener to attach the shell without any executable.

 ## Table of content
 - [Go-RevShell](#go-revshell)